dongxixiaoqiang915/Physics-informed-neural-network/README.md

 # Physics-informed Neural Network for Phase Imaging based on Transport of Intensity Equation
 PINN is a cascaded deep neural network incorporated with forward and inverse Transport of Intensity Equation (TIE) physics model.
+In the reference paper, we use a deep convolutional neural netwrok (Unet++) as a regularizer term to solve an iterative optimization problem.
 <p align="center">
 <img src="images/main.PNG" width="750">
 </p>